In a recent interview, legendary hedge fund manager Ray Dalio stated that “Cash is trash.”

 Money Market Funds

-Another practical way of accessing money market investments is via money market funds.
+Another practical way of accessing money market investments is via money market mutual funds.

-Money market mutual funds are designed to maintain a level Net Asset Value (NAV) of $1, while providing investors with some yield.
-Most employer-sponsored plans, like 401Ks, have a money market mutual fund option for plan participants that want to keep a portion of their retirement plan balance in cash.
+Money market mutual funds are designed to maintain a level Net Asset Value (NAV) of $1 while providing investors with some yield.
+Most employer-sponsored plans, like 401Ks, have a money market mutual fund option.
+This is useful for plan participants who want to keep a portion of their retirement plan balance in cash.

-There are also a handful of money market Exchange Traded Funds (ETFs) available to trade.
+There are also a handful of money market Exchange Traded Funds (ETFs) available on the market.
 Proponents of ETFs like the liquidity and convenience that they offer.
 Many of these funds are very inexpensive to own as well.
-The value of these funds can be expected to fluctuate with the short-term interest rate environment.
+The value of these funds usually fluctuates with the short-term interest rate environment.

 It’s also very important to note that money market mutual funds and ETFs do NOT carry FDIC or NCUA insurance.

 How Much Should I Keep Invested In the Money Market?

 The short answer is, it depends.
 The main variables that the answer to this question depends on are your:

 Generally speaking, if you still have a lot of time between you and your future financial goal, you should not keep the majority of your investable assets in cash.
 You will be missing out on potential market growth in addition to losing purchasing power over time.
 If your goals require you to have a larger portfolio in the future than what you have now, you will need to invest, not sit in cash.

 Risk tolerance becomes more of a consideration as you approach your financial goal and you have a large enough portfolio of assets that can support your goal(s).
 If you’re at a point where your portfolio is large enough, you may be able to afford to not be as aggressive.
 In this case, you can have a larger allocation towards bonds and cash versus equities.